 Implement the best practices

 No matter the platform, there are a lot of universal SEO “rules” that work across the board.
-By implementing the best Shopify SEO practices, you can be at the top of the rankings game.
-Don’t forget that the greatest key to success is you, not the platform you choose.
+By following a comprehensive Shopify SEO checklist for best practices, you can be at the top of the rankings game.

 Avoid common SEO mistakes